RM 343 Find Cheap Flights from Southeast Asia to China

 • How far in advance should I book a flight from Southeast Asia to China?

-To get a below-average price on the flight from Southeast Asia to China, you should book around 4 weeks before departure.
+To get a below-average price on a flight from Southeast Asia to China, you should book around 4 weeks before departure, which saves you about 25% compared to booking last-minute.
 For the absolute cheapest price, our data suggests you should book 7 weeks before departure.

 • How long is the flight to China?